giacomelli/DG-Swagger.Net/README.md

-Swagger.Net
+DG Swagger.Net
 ===========

 Library to document the ASP.NET Web API using the Swagger specification

-Latest version: Pre-release 0.5.5

 Introduction
 ------------

-Swagger.Net will expose any apis the inherit from the ApiController in the new [ASP.NET Web API](http://www.asp.net/web-api).
+DG Swagger.Net will expose any apis the inherit from the ApiController in the new [ASP.NET Web API](http://www.asp.net/web-api).

 Swagger UI is included in the solution.
 However, when using the NuGet package you will need to roll your own somewhere and just point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) at http://YOUR-URL:PORT/api/swagger to expose all of the APIs that you have built.